Agroforestry – Forestry Inspired Agricultural Systems

 Ecological Aspects of AgroForestry (Plants, Soils, Animals)

-Course Details: Course venue is Spiral Ridge Permaculture.
-Includes lunch and dinner Saturday and breakfast and lunch Sunday.
-Free camping Saturday night.
+Course Details: Course venue is Spiral Ridge Permaculture. $260 includes lunch and dinner on day 1 and breakfast/lunch on day 2 and camping for 1-2 nights.
 Please see Course FAQ’s page for more info. on venue, food and cancellation policy.
 If you are local and do not need meals or camping, write us for a reduced cost.